whilei/go-ethereum-wiki/Managing-your-accounts.md

 # Managing accounts

-**WARNING**
+**WARNING:**
-Remember your password.
+:mortar_board: Remember your password. :bomb:

 If you lose the password you use to encrypt your account, you will not be able to access that account.
-Repeat: It is NOT possible to access your account without a password and there is no _forgot my password_ option here.
-Do not forget it.
+_Repeat_: It is NOT possible to access your account without a password and there is no _forgot my password_ option here. __Do not forget it.__

 **Note**: the key file name naming convention changed as of `0.9.36`.
-This document is meant to reflect accurate information on accounts as used by the frontier release.
+This document is meant to reflect accurate information on accounts as used by the [Frontier release](https://github.com/ethereumproject/go-ethereum/wiki/Frontier).

 The ethereum CLI `geth` provides account management via the `account` subcommand: